- Performance-based pay is compensation that's tied to employees' contributions to a company.

-When looking specifically at pay tied into employer profits, the researchers found that this pay structure only had a positive impact on job satisfaction, employee commitment and trust in management if the profit-related pay was distributed widely across the organization.
+When the researchers in the study looked specifically at pay tied to employer profits, they found that performance-based pay had a positive impact only on job satisfaction, employee commitment and trust in management if the profit-related pay was distributed widely across the organization.

-The study found that when profit-related pay was given only to a small proportion of the workforce, there was lower job satisfaction, lower employee commitment and lower trust in management.
+The study also found that when profit-related pay was given only to a small proportion of the workforce, there were lower levels of job satisfaction, employee commitment and trust in management.

 Kevin Daniels, one of the study's authors and a professor at Norwich Business School in the U.K., said the study shows that employers should ensure that mechanisms for distributing organizational profits are administered efficiently so that deserving employees are not overlooked.

 "If profit-related pay is spread across the workplace, employees may show greater acceptance and respond with positive attitudes," Daniels said.

 The study was based on surveys of 1,293 managers and 13,657 employees at 1,293 workplaces in the U.K.

 Many studies have shown that pay does not relate to performance, at least not directly.
 No matter how much you pay employees, they'll eventually cycle through their normal routines.
 If those routines include slacking off and underperforming, then that's what will happen.

 Moreover, a study from Harvard Business School found that not all employees respond well to incentive-based pay.
 For example, accounting or human resources professionals may want a steady salary instead of being paid commission for each report they complete.
 Still, pay increases and bonuses for bulk work, even in operational environments, can be beneficial.